 The Huts are a special place to stay if you love wildlife, nature and the great outdoors.

 There are four fully insulated huts arranged around a central stone firepit with BBQ grills.
 Three sleeping huts each have wood-burning stoves and a comfortable double bed.
-Bedding, blankets and towels are available on request, or you can bring your own.
+Bedding & blankets are available on request, or you can bring your own.
+Towels are not provided.
 There is an additional sleeping hut nearby, a short walk from the camp. .

 The communal utility hut has a kitchen with a wood-burning oven, fridge and cooking utensils.
 At the back of this hut is a modern WC and shower with hair dryer of which Eco Toiletries are provided.

 |Size||Sleeps up to 8, 4 bedrooms|